Clash by Night: Plot

 Mae Doyle returns to her hometown, the fishing town of Monterey, California, after 10 years on the East Coast.
 Joe, her fisherman brother, is not pleased to see her, but accepts her back into the family home.
 His girlfriend Peggy is more welcoming.
-When Joe asks Mae about the rich man whom she had been seeing, she explains that he was a married politician.
+When Joe asks Mae about the rich man she had been seeing, she explains that he was a married politician.
 He died and left her some money, but his wife and relatives took her to court and won.

 Mae begins to date Jerry D'Amato, a good-natured, unsophisticated fisherman with his own boat.
 Almost immediately, Mae despises Jerry's friend, Earl Pfeiffer, a bitter, dissatisfied film projectionist.
 Mae's politician lover had made her feel more confident in herself; in stark contrast, Earl has a low opinion of women and makes no attempt to hide it.
-His wife is a vaudeville performer who is frequently away on tour.
+His wife is a vaudeville performer who is frequently away on tour, and Earl suspects she is unfaithful.

-Despite Mae's opinion of Earl, he senses a kindred, and restless spirit between the two of them.
-Jerry is oblivious to the tension between the two and soon asks Mae to marry him, despite her warning that she is not good for him.
-Mae accepts, even though she does not love or even respect her future husband, for security and in the hope that she can change.
+Despite Mae's opinion of Earl, he senses a kindred and restless spirit between the two of them.
+Jerry is oblivious to the attraction and soon asks Mae to marry him, despite her warning that she is not good for him.
+Mae accepts, in spite of the fact that she does not love or even respect her future husband; she does so for security and in the hope that she can change.

 A year after having a baby girl with Jerry, Mae becomes bored and restless.
 Earl, now divorced, makes a move on Mae.
 She resists at first, but then begins an affair with him.
 Jerry's uncle Vince, who bears a grudge against Mae, knows of the affair and tells his disbelieving nephew.
 When Jerry confronts the couple, Mae admits that she wants to leave Jerry to be with Earl.

 After a few drinks and some prodding by Vince, Jerry finds and starts strangling Earl until Mae arrives and breaks up the fight.
 Jerry leaves, horrified that he came close to killing his friend.
 When Mae goes home to take her baby away, she finds the crib empty.
 Earl tries to coax Mae to leave with him anyway, without the baby, but Mae refuses.
 After trading bitter recriminations, she breaks up with him.
 Later, Mae repents and convinces Jerry to take her back.